-Your first reaction may be to want to walk out of the relationship and not work towards reconciliation.
+Your first reaction to your spouse’s affair may be to want to walk out of the relationship and not work towards reconciliation.
 This is a big decision and needs to be thought about very carefully.

-- Prior to the affair, were you happy in the marriage?
+Before your spouse’s affair, were you happy in the marriage?

-- Did you share the same goals and values for your life together?
+Did you share the same goals and values for your life together?

-- Take time to reflect on the state of your emotional connection with your spouse.
+Take time to reflect on the state of your emotional connection with your spouse.
 Is there still a spark there?
 Do you want to work on rekindling it?

-If the answer to these questions is yes, then let us look at some strategies for coping with your spouse’s affair, moving past it and onto a new normal in your marriage.
+So, let us look at some strategies for dealing with your spouse’s affair, moving past it and onto a new normal in your marriage.

 The initial shock: Coping with the emotional pain

 Disbelief: This couldn’t be happening to me.
 Affairs only happen to other couples.

-Include a marriage counselor in your support system so that you have a safe, neutral space in which to express all of these feelings and get feedback from someone who has the expertise to help you navigate the situation.
+Include a marriage counselor in your support system so that you have a safe, neutral space to express all of these feelings and get feedback from someone who has the expertise to help you navigate the situation.

 You may choose to seek marriage counseling alone at the beginning.
-This can be a positive decision, as it will allow you to speak freely during the sessions without worrying about your spouse’s reactions to what is shared in the supportive environment of a therapist’s office.
+This can be a favorable decision, as it will allow you to speak freely during the sessions without worrying about your spouse’s reactions to what is shared in the supportive environment of a therapist’s office.

 The next step: Repair work

 Both you and your husband agree that you wish to work on the marriage and restore trust.
-This must be a fully mutual decision, as rebuilding the relationship is a long road and it takes both of you travelling together for this to be successful.
-This is another step where you want to enlist the expert skills of a therapist to help you communicate productively.
-How do you start?
+This must be an entirely mutual decision, as rebuilding the relationship is a long road, and it takes both of you traveling together for this to be successful.

-Without the details, you are left to speculate, obsess and imagine scenarios that may or may not have taken place.
-While your husband may be reluctant to talk about what he did, it is essential information for you to have in order to get closure and move on.
+Without the details, you are left to speculate, obsess, and imagine scenarios that may or may not have happened.
+While your spouse may be reluctant to talk about what they did, it is essential information for you to have in order to get closure and move on.

 This will give you both a sense of power and ownership of the situation.
 If only one of you is expending the effort it takes to heal the hurt, it will not work, and you will likely end up feeling resentful towards your spouse if you are the person doing the heavy lifting.

-If your spouse states “I had an affair because you never paid attention to me,” an appropriate suggestion to improve things might be “I’d love it if we could put the kids to bed earlier each night so you and I can have time together as adults.”
+If your spouse states “I had an affair because you never paid attention to me,” an appropriate proposal to improve things might be “I’d love it if we could put the kids to bed earlier each night so you and I can have time together as adults.”

 Keep meeting with your therapist even after you think you’ve got it all figured out.
 Consider these sessions as relationship “tune-ups” so that you can keep everything running smoothly once you have put the affair in the past and moved on.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.